Full Guide to S&P/TSX Composite Index

-- Any other securities which have been deemed as inappropriate at a meeting of the index committee
+- Any other securities that have been deemed as inappropriate at a meeting of the index committee.

-The S&P/TSX Composite Index has a rule which restricts any component’s weighting to a maximum of 10%, whatever its market capitalisation.
+The S&P/TSX Composite Index has a rule that restricts any component’s weighting to a maximum of 10%, regardless of its market capitalisation.

 Companies Listing on the S&P/TSX Composite Index

-Many of Canada’s best known companies are represented on the S&P/TSX Composite Index.
+Many of Canada’s best-known companies are represented on the S&P/TSX Composite Index.
 Of the 10 sectors represented, the one with the biggest weighting is the financial industry at around 35%, with energy coming in second at about 21%.
-Currently, the sector with the lowest weighting is the healthcare industry which has a weighting of less than 1%.
-The top listings of the S&P/TSX index current include:
+Currently, the sector with the lowest weighting is the healthcare industry, which has a weighting of less than 1%.
+The top listings of the S&P/TSX index currently include

 - The Royal Bank of Canada